block-core/ariton-website/README.md

 ### Verification

 Anyone can provide "Verification as a Service" within a community, which is a provider that verifies the authenticity of data (verifiable credentials) or identities (DID).
 These veriication services can issue identity cards to users based upon a set of rules the verification provider decides.

+### Data

+Anyone can provide "Data as a Serviced" within a community, which can be any type of data, but one specific data provider would be approved lists of content for children.

+A data provider could have different curated lists of approved content, that are tagged with metadata and age-related tagging, allowing parents to subscribe (free or paid service) to data providers and utilize those data lists in apps for children.

+Other examples on data, could be a curated list of anarchy communities, or network states, or free cities.

+### Reputation

+Reputations are important in the digital world, as a means to filter out noise and problematic actors.
+Within a community on Ariton, individuals will build up reputations connected to their identifiers.

 ## Funding